Khatron Ke Khiladi 8: Not Hina, But Shantanu Maheshwari Is The Winner; Check Out Grand Finale Pics!

 It was said that Colors channel is planning to invest upon Hina to be the new face of the channel and that's the reason they have finalised her as the winner of the show.

-Not Hina, But Shantanu Maheshwari Is The Winner?
+Not Hina, But Shantanu Maheshwari Is The Winner!

 But, Hina had denied the rumours.
 According to the latest report, Shantanu Maheshwari is the winner of the show.
-If you are following the show, then viewers will know that Shantanu has been a consistent performer and has given his best to all the tasks.
+If you are following the show, then viewers will know that Shantanu has been a consistent performer and has given his best.

 Golmaal 3 Team To Grace KKK 8 Finale!